Subscriber Exclusive

 Speaking of one thing leading to another, I recently acquired a vintage cottage carder from a friend and mentor.
 I’m having fun with that and would like to process wool for myself and local hobby farmers on a small scale.

-KS: What are your plans for The WooL SchooL?
+KS: What are your plans for The Wool School?

 HH: I originally opened it as a place to host spinning, weaving, knitting and crochet, rug hooking, sewing, basketry, and weaving classes.
 Since we closed the retail shop, I’ve moved my retail space into the schoolhouse.
 I plan to have small group classes and open for shopping seasonally and/or by appointment.